itsvishy321/resume-builder/README.md

 ## 💻Getting Started

-To run the ResumeXpert locally, follow these steps:
+To run the Express Resume locally, follow these steps:

 1. Clone the repository: `https://github.com/its-kumar-yash/react-resume-builder.git`
 2. Navigate to the project directory: `cd react-resume-builder`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm start`
-5. Open your web browser and visit `http://localhost:3000` to access the ResumeXpert.
+5. Open your web browser and visit `http://localhost:3000` to access the Express Resume.

 ## 📑Resources
 - [Firebase documentation](https://firebase.google.com/docs)

 ## ✨Credits
-`ResumeXpert` is developed and maintained by `Yash`.
+`Express Resume` is developed and maintained by `Yash`.
 Acknowledgements and credits to jigar-sable for design inspiration.

 ## 📧Contacts
 For any inquiries or feedback, please contact [Here](mailto:its.yash.kumar23@gmail.com).